-All projects applying must be for relief of people who are suffering as a result of natural disasters, climate change, war or conflict but not for immediate crisis relief.
+All projects applying must be for peace-building or for relief of people who are suffering as a result of natural disasters, climate change, war, conflict or social and economic deprivation, but not for immediate crisis relief.

 Each project must have a Britain Yearly Meeting Quaker link (person or group) and the application should come from the concern of Friends, supported at least through their local meetings.
 Projects need not be Quaker led.

 Annual grants will usually be for up to £4,000 per project.
 In exceptional circumstances we may consider applications above this amount.
 Single payments might be made, but grants for two or three years may also be considered.
 Existing as well as new projects may be supported and these grants may cover only part of the total funding required.

 This year we are continuing to fund: